OP-DSL/OPS/doc/opsapi.md

 __bool ops_checkpointing_init(const char *filename, double interval, int options)__

-Initialises the checkpointing system, has to be called after {\tt ops_partition}.
+Initialises the checkpointing system, has to be called after *ops_partition*.
 Returns true if the application launches in restore mode, false otherwise.

 | Arguments      | Description |